 Vet Tech Casual T-Shirt

-For a more heartfelt approach, this Live, Love, Heal design sends a positive message.
+This Live, Love, Heal design sends a positive message for a more heartfelt approach.
 And for the patriotic vet tech, a shirt that shows his or her dedication to his field is just the right kind of appreciation gift.

 Customized Clothing or Merchandise

 As vet techs are in a state of perpetual note-taking and the checking of vitals, a reliable writing utensil is of the utmost importance.
 Perhaps an engraved ink pen (with pocket clip, of course) sporting their initials or credentials can remind them of their value to the world of veterinary medicine.

 Veterinary Anatomy Coloring Book

 Who says studying has to be hard?
 The Veterinary Anatomy Coloring Book is an excellent means of studying and having fun at the very same time.
-Containing almost 400 illustrations and anatomical descriptions, aspiring and experienced vet techs alike can learn all about anatomy with this coloring book.
+This coloring book contains almost 400 illustrations and anatomical descriptions, aspiring and experienced vet techs alike can learn all about anatomy.
 It presents a guide through the head, neck, back, thorax, abdomen, extremities, reproductive organs, and the other body parts of cats, horses, dogs, goats, birds, pigs, and cows.

 Office Gadgets and Reference Gifts for Vet Techs

-Vet techs need accurate watches loaded with features to help them with calculations for anesthetic, sedation, and medication proportions.
+Vet techs need accurate watches loaded with features to help them calculate anesthetic, sedation, and medication proportions.
 For men, Casio’s Quartz Resin Sports Watch can prove the perfect utilitarian tool for the veterinary professional.
 For women, the Timex Women’s Ironman Transit Watch offers a sleek and stylish band in multiple colors with a full readout.

 The Veterinary Technician’s Pocket Partner